-(P) DEPRECIATION
+(p) Depreciation

 The depreciable amount of all fixed assets is depreciated on a straight-line basis over the asset's useful life to the consolidated entity commencing from the time the asset is held ready for use.
-The depreciation rates used are 10% to 33% for office equipment, and 50% for production plant.
+The depreciation rates used are 10 percent to 33 percent for office equipment, and 50 percent for production plant.
 There have been no changes to depreciation rates or methods since the prior year.